Father: Lars A. Tveit

 The Tveits lived in Wisconsin for six years, then moved near Thor, Iowa, in Humboldt County.
 Since much of the nearby farmland at the time was laced with sloughs, Lars was able to make a living putting in tile.
 Later in life his shoulders would become rounded from the hard work.

-After suffering from poor health, Martha passed away at a relatively young age.
-In those days, the coffin was taken to the house after the service.
-While watching over her remains, Carl used a rusty pin to remove a sliver.
-Blood poisoning resulted and he ended up dying just four days after his mother.
+After suffering from poor health, Martha passed away at what would be considered a young age by modern standards.
+In those days, the coffin was taken to the house after the church service.
+While watching over the remains, her son Carl used a rusty pin to remove a sliver.
+Blood poisoning ensued and he ended up dying just four days after his mother.

+But there was good news as well.
 Later in the summer of that same year, the oldest son, Arne, got married.
-The romance proved to be a blessing in disguise as Arne’s wife Anna had a widowed mother, Bertha Larsen.
+The romance proved to be a blessing in disguise as Arne’s wife happened to have a widowed mother, Bertha Larsen.
 Like Lars, she was a hard working Norwegian and had just seen the last of her six children leave home.
-With such a common background, the two ended up getting married on June 10, 1910.
-In other words, Lars married his daughter-in-law’s mother.
+The two ended up tying the knot on June 10, 1910.
+(To put this another way, Lars married his daughter-in-law’s mother.)

 Lars and Bertha were together for twenty-three years, living in Thor and later Eagle Grove.
 Since Lars was a quiet man, Bertha did most of the talking and made many of the decisions.

 Following Bertha’s death, Lars went to live with his daughter-in-law, Arne’s widow Anna.
-After Ann died unexpectedly in 1936, Lars moved to Britt, Iowa to live with her oldest brother Chris and his family, finally passing away two years later.
+After Anna passed away unexpectedly in 1936, Lars was moved to Britt, Iowa to be cared for by Bertha’s oldest son Chris and his family.
+Two years later, the ancient immigrant finally breathed his last.